orangejuice/blog/data/activity/movie-脱去高跟鞋的女大学生村官-2009/record.en.md

   subtitle: 2009 / Japan / Documentary
 ---

 NHK's documentary once again opens up a parallel world.
-The story is quite romantic, struggling for dreams, and problems are overcome one by one.
-Unfortunately, without deep exploration of the theme, it appears like a beautiful fairy tale that doesn't stand up to scrutiny and lacks persuasiveness.
-Out of curiosity, I searched for the heroine Ji Fang after watching, and the resulting text was eye-opening.
-It's now difficult to rate.
-It's a pity that there isn't any blogger or YouTuber who represents this group.
-I'm very curious about their stories.
-Finally, it's astonishing to see Japan's continued observation of China's social development - they seem eager to understand us more than we ourselves do.
+The story is romantic, fighting for dreams with problems being overcome one by one.
+The lack of in-depth exploration into this topic makes it resemble a beautiful fairy tale that doesn't stand up to scrutiny, looking unconvincing, which is a pity.
+Out of curiosity, I searched for the protagonist Ji Fang after watching, and the appearing texts were indeed surprising.
+It's impossible to rate this.
+Unfortunately, there's no blog or YouTuber for this group online; I would really like to know their stories.
+Lastly, the Japanese industry's sustained observation of China's social development is astonishing – they seem more eager to understand us than we ourselves are.